Mega Turrican: Development

 The main differences between the Mega Drive and Amiga versions are graphics and sound.
 Notably, the graphical department of the original Mega Drive version was compromised in the porting process to the Amiga, resulting in slight loss of color, some missing backgrounds, and a general lacking of animations and graphical effects.
 The music and sound effects were ported to the Amiga sound capabilities with readjustments in various track compositions being made in the process.
 Not many changes, additions, or cuts were done in gameplay and level design aside from a secret level in the initial world of Mega Turrican becoming a regular level in Turrican 3 and if the user on the Amiga uses a one-button joystick/pad, they have to restore the traditional jumping method back to the up direction and having to hold the fire button in order to use the grappling hook.

 In general terms and aside from specific version differences, the game features smaller levels compared to the original Amiga Turrican games, but compensates these with many new effects and graphical improvements, and a major focus on shooting action.
 The lightning whip from the first two games is gone and is replaced by a physics-driven grappling hook used to reach higher places in a similar fashion to other games like Bionic Commando.

-Versions were considered by Rainbow Arts for PC MS-DOS and Acorn Archimedes with a tentative release date of summer 1994, but neither of them were ever released.
+Versions were considered by Rainbow Arts for MS-DOS and Acorn Archimedes for summer 1994, but neither were released.

 Unused graphics

-By inspecting the video RAM while playing the first level, it is possible to find sprites depicting both Sonic and Mario in a fashion which is reminiscent of Han Solo being frozen in carbonite, though those sprites are never used in the actual game.
+By inspecting the video RAM while playing the first level, it is possible to find sprites depicting both Sonic and Mario in a fashion which is reminiscent of Han Solo being frozen in carbonite, though those sprites are never used in the original game.
+They were restored for the Mega Turrican: Director's Cut release.